 How Much Is the Average Rent in Trinidad and Tobago?

-If you rent in Port of Spain, expect about $549 monthly for a one-bedroom in the city center; outside, you’ll pay around $365.
-You’ll find prices vary by neighborhood, with tourist areas costing more.
+If you rent in Port of Spain, expect about $549 per month for a one-bedroom in the city center.
+Outside the center, you’ll pay around $365.
+Prices vary by neighborhood, with tourist areas costing more.

 How Much Money Do You Need to Retire in Trinidad and Tobago?